 Federal Executive Advisory Committee (FEAC)

-The FEAC is an advisory committee that provides guidance and recommendations on issues referred by the Council.
+The FEAC is a government advisory committee that provides guidance and recommendations on issues referred by the Council.
 The FEAC also supports the Council’s activities.